 The famed Dining Room at Chico draws guests and locals to dine on Montana delicacies such as House-Smoked Rainbow Trout, BBQ Bison Short Rib Ravioli, and Yellowstone Grass-Fed Beef.
 For groups, the Wine Cellar located in a historic stone building offers the same menu as the Dining Room and a private server for the meal.
 Much of the produce on all the menus is grown in the Chico Garden and Greenhouse behind the Main Lodge.

 As it did with Teddy Roosevelt and Charlie Russell back in the day, Chico Hot Springs Resort still draws celebrities who live in the area.
 The resort’s regular guests—both locals and tourists who have been coming to the resort over multiple generations—are used to nonchalantly rubbing shoulders with the rich and famous.
 When you go, it's best to be equally chill.
-After all, everyone is there to enjoy the scenery, history and casual ambiance of one of Montana’s most iconic year-round destinations.
+After all, everyone is there to enjoy the scenery, history, and casual ambiance of one of Montana’s most iconic year-round destinations.
 For more ideas on traveling in Montana, see these articles by Wander writers.

 Note: As is common in the travel industry, the writer was provided with accommodations for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.